Wally Wood: Early life and career

-Wallace Wood was born in Menahga, Minnesota, and he began reading and drawing comics at an early age.
+Wallace Wood was born June 17, 1927, in Menahga, Minnesota.
+He began reading and drawing comics at an early age.
 He was strongly influenced by the art styles of Alex Raymond's Flash Gordon, Milton Caniff's Terry and the Pirates, Hal Foster's Prince Valiant, Will Eisner's The Spirit and especially Roy Crane's Wash Tubbs.
 Recalling his childhood, Wood said that his dream at age six, about finding a magic pencil that could draw anything, foretold his future as an artist.

 Wood graduated from high school in 1944, signed on with the United States Merchant Marine at the close of World War II and enlisted in the U.S. Army's 11th Airborne Division in 1946.
 He went from training at Fort Benning, Georgia, to occupied Japan, where he was assigned to the island of Hokkaidō.

 In 1947, at age 20, Wood enrolled in the Minneapolis School of Art but only lasted one term.
 Arriving in New York City with his brother Glenn and mother Alma (of Finnish descent), after his military discharge in July 1948, Wood found employment at Bickford's restaurant as a busboy.
 During his time off he carried his thick portfolio of drawings all over midtown Manhattan, visiting every publisher he could find.
 He briefly attended the Hogarth School of Art but dropped out after one semester.
 In 1948, he enrolled in the Cartoonists and Illustrators School (now known as the School of Visual Arts), staying less than one year (although he made a number of professional contacts which helped him later).

 By October, after being rejected by every company he visited, Wood met fellow artist John Severin in the waiting room of a small publisher.
 After the two shared their experiences attempting to find work, Severin invited Wood to visit his studio, the Charles William Harvey Studio, where Wood met Charlie Stern, Harvey Kurtzman (who was working for Timely/Marvel) and Will Elder.
 At this studio Wood learned that Will Eisner was looking for a Spirit background artist.
 He immediately visited Eisner and was hired on the spot.